personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides/updating-the-view.md

 ### Update loop: First try

-Next, let's move the viewport in a loop:
+Next, let's change the position of the canvas in a loop:

 ```ts,runnable
 ---use-previous---